 As noted above, the Trustees assume that the COVID-19 pandemic, which began affecting immigration in 2020, will continue to affect other-than-LPR immigration through 2024.
-Other-than-LPR immigration levels in 2023 and 2024 are assumed to be higher than would have been assumed in the in the absence of the pandemic, fully making up for the lower levels in 2020 and 2021.
-As shown in table 3.1, the assumed other-than-LPR immigration levels for 2023 and 2024 in the 2023 Trustees Report are lower than those assumed in the 2022 Trustees Report, but still higher than would have been assumed in the absence of the pandemic.
+Other-than-LPR immigration levels in 2023 and 2024 are assumed to be higher than would have been assumed in the absence of the pandemic, fully making up for the lower levels in 2020 and 2021.
+As shown in table 3.1, the assumed other-than-LPR immigration levels for 2023 and 2024 in the 2024 Trustees Report are lower than those assumed in the 2023 Trustees Report.

-For the 2023 Trustees Report, the Trustees assume no change to the ultimate number of new other-than-LPR immigrants per year.
+For the 2024 Trustees Report, the Trustees assume no change to the ultimate number of new other-than-LPR immigrants per year.
 The Trustees assume an ultimate level of 1,350,000 per year, for all years, under the intermediate projections.
 It is possible that the ultimate level will be higher than 1,350,000 in the future, as other-than-LPR immigrants already in the U.S. may help family members or additional other-than-LPR immigrants enter the country and the demand for other-than-LPR immigrant labor in the economy may increase.
 Thus, the Trustees assume an ultimate level of 1,850,000 per year under the low-cost (high-immigration) scenario.
 Due to the possibility that the government will be increasingly willing to pursue deportation of unauthorized immigrants, to withhold services from them, and to penalize those who employ them, the Trustees assume an ultimate level of 850,000 under the high-cost (low-immigration) scenario.

-The level of annual other-than-LPR emigration is projected to rise throughout the 75-year projection period from its current level of about 236,000 in 2022.
+The level of annual other-than-LPR emigration is projected to rise throughout the 75-year projection period from its current level of about 254,000 in 2023.
 As the stock of the other-than-LPR immigrant population rises, more emigration is likely to occur.
 Thus, other-than-LPR emigration is estimated as a function of the population exposed.
 Rates of emigration by age and sex have been developed for the never-authorized, the nonimmigrants, and the overstayers based on the number of exits from each of these categories estimated to have occurred during the period 2008 through 2010.
 Ideally, these rates would be developed by age, sex, and duration of stay in the country.
 Unfortunately, at this time, data are too sparse to develop accurate estimates of the current stock by duration of stay.
-However, as in the 2022 Trustees Report, the Trustees assume continuing higher rates of emigration for recent entrants.
+However, as in the 2023 Trustees Report, the Trustees assume continuing higher rates of emigration for recent entrants.

 Applying the method described above results in increasing levels of other-than-LPR emigration2 throughout the projection period.
-Under the intermediate alternative, the gross emigration rate (number of other-than-LPR emigrants divided by the midyear other-than-LPR population) is about 1.6 percent in 2022 and reaches a maximum of about 1.8 percent in 2027.
+Under the intermediate alternative, the gross emigration rate (number of other-than-LPR emigrants divided by the midyear other-than-LPR population) is about 1.7 percent in 2023 and reaches a maximum of about 1.8 percent in 2026.
 Subsequently, it declines to about 1.3 percent at the end of the 75-year projection period.